 — PVNCCDSB (@PVNCCDSB) June 13, 2019

 What began as a Deep Learning inquiry from a group of Grade 8 students dubbed the Be Well group, has culminated in a series of student accomplishments throughout the year, teacher Mike Martone explained.

 First there was the Be Well Physical group, which spearheaded active school travel, intermural sports, bike rodeos and other physical activities throughout the year.
 Then there was the Be Well – A Caring Education group, which focused on spreading self-regulation and mindfulness activities.
 Finally, there was the Be Well Nature group, which tapped into a partnership with Peterborough Green Up and a Trillium Foundation Grow Grant to plan and design an outdoor classroom and garden space along with the Board’s facility services.

-“An environment that fosters mindfulness is what the outdoor classroom is all about, and in the future, our prime focus will be just that,” explained Grade 8 student Autumn Konkle, in front of a crowd that included MPP Dave Smith, Director of Education Michael Nasello, city councilor Gary Baldwin, classmates, teachers, school and Board administrators and community partners.
+“An environment that fosters mindfulness is what the outdoor classroom is all about, and in the future, our prime focus will be just that,” explained Grade 8 student Autumn Konkle, in front of a crowd that included MPP Dave Smith, Director of Education Michael Nasello, city councillor Gary Baldwin, classmates, teachers, school and Board administrators and community partners.

 “We hope that this outdoor classroom can help Immaculate students for years and years to come.
 This proves that a school as small as ours can make a big difference and no matter what your skill level is, you can still plan, learn and create.”

 Smith thanked and congratulated the students on behalf of the Government of Ontario.